Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ## 4.4 Random survival forests<a class="anchor" id="rsf"></a>

-Another feasible machine learning approach which can be used to avoid the proportional constraint of the Cox proportional hazard model is a random survival forest (RSF).
+Another feasible machine learning approach which can be used to avoid the proportional constraint of the Cox proportional hazards model is a random survival forest (RSF).
 The random survival forest is defined as a tree method that constructs an ensemble estimate for the cumulative hazard function.
 Constructing the ensembles from base learners, such as trees, can substantially improve the prediction performance.
 [13]

 - Basically, RSF computes a random forest using the log-rank test as the splitting criterion.
 It calculates the cumulative hazards of the leaf nodes in each tree and averages them in following ensemble